liuych/git1/readme.txt

-Git is a version concrol system.
+Git is a distributed version concrol system.
 Git is free software.